-Miche Pest Control is a top-rated, family-owned and operated, full-service pest control company that provides wasp control services for homes and businesses in Fairfax, VA and the surrounding areas.
-Our expert technicians get rid of wasp infestations fast, and work preventatively to keep wasps from coming back after they've been eliminated.
-Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today!
+Miche Pest Control is a family owned and operated pest control company that provides residential and commercial wasp control services in Fairfax VA and the surrounding areas.
+Our expert wasp exterminators get rid of wasp infestations fast, and work preventatively to keep wasps from coming back after they've been eliminated.
+Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today or book online!

 Comprehensive Wasp Control For Fairfax, VA Properties

 Fairfax, VA, is a historic community that was established as an independent city in 1961.
 Since the earliest days of life here in Fairfax, there have been all kinds of stinging insects roaming around town.
 Wasps, particularly, are common here in Fairfax, and getting stung by one is no one’s idea of a good time.
 The only reliable way to control wasp activity around your property is to secure ongoing services from the pest professionals.
 That’s where we come in.